rei-kaizen/oop-calculator/README.md

 2. `calculation.py`: Defines the Calculate class that performs calculations based on user input.
 3. `retry_function.py`: Defines the TryAgain class that allows users to retry or exit the program.
 4. `main.py`: The main script that creates instances of the Calculate and TryAgain classes and controls the flow of the application.
+5. `output_format.py`: Defines the OutputConverter class which changes the output based on the user's preferences.
 <br>
 For detailed information about the implementation of each class and their methods, please refer to the source code files and their respective docstrings.